dbt-labs/docs.getdbt.com/website/docs/reference/model-configs.md

 * [Spark configurations](spark-configs)

 ## Configuring models
-Models can be configured in one of two ways:
+Models can be configured in one of three ways:

-1. Using a `config` block within a model, or
+1. Using a `config()` Jinja macro within a model
+2. Using a `config` [resource property](model-properties) in a `.yml` file
-2. From the `dbt_project.yml` file, under the `models:` key.
-To apply a configuration to a snapshot, or directory of snapshots, define the resource path as nested dictionary keys.
+3. From the `dbt_project.yml` file, under the `models:` key.

-Model configurations are applied hierarchically — configurations applied to a `marketing` subdirectory will take precedence over configurations applied to the entire `jaffle_shop` project.
+Model configurations are applied hierarchically.
+The most-specific config always "wins": In the project file, configurations applied to a `marketing` subdirectory will take precedence over configurations applied to the entire `jaffle_shop` project.
+To apply a configuration to a model, or directory of models, define the resource path as nested dictionary keys.

 ## Example